 Loan servicers have been instructed to provide mortgage relief options which include:

-Borrowers are eligible regardless of whether their property is an investment, second home, or owner-occupied.
+- Borrowers are eligible regardless of whether their property is an investment, a second home, or owner-occupied.

-Bottom line: homeowners who have the ability to pay their mortgage should do so.
+Bottom line: homeowners who can pay their mortgage should do so.
 Homeowners who are unable to, should contact their mortgage servicer immediately and request assistance on forbearance under the new CARES Act.